Gongyang Zhuan: Later development

-In the period between the Eastern Wu and the end of the Southern and Northern Dynasties (229-589 CE), the official He Xiu School was established.
+In the period between the Eastern Wu and the end of the Southern and Northern dynasties (229-589 CE), the official He Xiu School was established.

-During the Tang Dynasty, study of the Gongyang Zhuan gradually declined with very few academics concentrating on the work.
+During the Tang dynasty, study of the Gongyang Zhuan gradually declined with very few academics concentrating on the work.

 Gongyang scholarship was introduced to Japan.
 Notable scholars include Hayashi Razan and his son Hayashi Gahō.
-Hayashi Gahō later published a commentated version of Gongyang Zhuan (公谷白文) in 1688, attributing the comments to his father.
+Hayashi Gahō later published a commentated version of Gongyang Zhuan in 1688, attributing the comments to his father.